 How to Make Your Favorite Ice Cream Flavor

-This vanilla bean ice cream base can easily be modified to make your favorite flavor.
-Add in any number of keto-friendly toppings, like dark chocolate chips, pistachios or berries.
+You can easily modify this vanilla bean ice cream base to make your favorite flavor.
+Add in any number of keto-friendly toppings.
 Make the base per the instructions below, then stir your toppings into the mason jars with a spoon.

 This keto ice cream recipe is incredibly easy to prepare and perfect for satisfying your sweet tooth.
-Simply combine your three ingredients in a mason jar (serving as your ice cream machine) and shake well.
-Once the ingredients are mixed, add in your favorite toppings, if desired.
-Screw the lids on the jars, and place into the freezer.
+Simply combine your four ingredients in a mason jar (serving as your ice cream machine) and shake well.

-Your delicious, no churn ice cream will be ready in as little as 4-6 hours.
-It’s a good to check on your ice cream every hour or two to ensure the ingredients haven’t separated.
-If so, simply unscrew the lid, stir and refreeze.
+Your delicious, no-churn ice cream will be ready in as little as 4-6 hours.
+Check on your ice cream every hour or two to ensure the ingredients haven’t separated.
+If so, simply unscrew the lid, stir, and refreeze.

-With less than 5 grams of net carbs and only three ingredients, this is one keto dessert you can feel great about.
+With fewer than 5 grams of net carbs and only four ingredients, this is one keto dessert you can feel great about.
 And if you love this recipe, check out these other keto-friendly ice cream recipes:Print

-Finally, a keto ice cream recipe that doesn’t require fancy equipment!
-This no-churn keto ice cream recipe will satisfy that sweet tooth.
+Finally, a keto ice cream recipe that doesn’t require fancy equipment.
+This no-churn keto ice cream recipe will satisfy your sweet tooth.

 - Prep Time: 5 minutes